 Students enter and go through the program with the same group of peers and work on projects in small, self-managed teams of four to six people.
 This program design encourages enhanced peer to peer learning, as students learn from each others' professional backgrounds and life experiences.

 Small class sizes also ensure excellent access to dedicated faculty and a supportive learning environment.
-Faculty at the UPEI School of Business bring a breadth and depth of knowledge from both the academic and business worlds to the classroom.
+Our faculty members bring a breadth and depth of knowledge from both the academic and business worlds to the classroom.

 A variety of course delivery methods also ensures students develop the theory, knowledge and skills to succeed in their chosen career.
 Delivery methods include, but are not limited to: traditional classroom offerings, live case studies, on-line discussions, smart classrooms, short-term internships, consulting projects, guest speakers and mentoring opportunities.